 Speaking of health benefits, gelatin does a lot, which is why I’m including it here.
 Not only is it beneficial in building bones, rebuilding joints, repairing cavities, strengthening hair and nails, increasing skin elasticity, and reducing chronic inflammation, it’s also great for the gut.
 It acts as a digestive aid, helps reverse leaky gut, increases blood sugar control, and helps minimize sugar cravings (The Gelatin Secret).

 Back to my second point on increasing building foods in the diet.
 Bone broths are a great way to get more gelatin into the diet because gelatin occurs naturally in the bones and other parts of fish, chicken, and beef used to make stocks.
 Have you ever noticed how a really good bone broth will gel up?
 I love it!
 It shows me that my broth is done correctly and full of great things for my family.

 You can also buy gelatin and use it in all sorts of recipes as a means to get more into your kid’s diet.
 This is my favorite brand of gelatin.
 It’s grass-fed and tasteless, so it can be used in a lot of different ways.
 The Gelatin Secret ebook linked to above also has an entire recipe section that shows you how to use gelatin in many everyday foods.

 5. Cod Liver Oil

-Cod liver oil is one of those really great supplements to keep your kids on year round.
+Cod liver oil is one of those really great supplements to keep your kids well year-round.
 This is the brand of cod liver oil we use.
 My kids love it, and it’s easy to get them to take every day.
 We simply mix it with a little bit of orange juice, and they take it without complaining.
 In fact, they remind me to give it to them.